savila/HALOGEN/examples/README.md

   ``Makefile.defs``).
 * *Mmin*: [2e-4].
 Sets either the minimum halo mass (in [M_sun/h]) or halo number density (in [Mpc/h]^{-3}) of the final halo catalogue.
-  Which of these is set depends on the preprocessor define ``-DDENS``.
+  Which of these is set depends on the preprocessor define ``-DNDENS``.
 * *Seed*: [-1].
 The random seed of the halo placement algorithm.
 This can be set to ensure reproducible results, or left at -1, in which case the actual seed is calculated based on the current time.
 If one requires several